-- Where a lorry changed lanes, hitting and injuring a cyclist because they failed to check their mirrors.
+- Where a lorry changed lanes approaching a roundabout, hitting and injuring a cyclist because they failed to check their mirrors.

 - If the accident was caused because the lorry driver was speeding, driving aggressively, or not paying attention to the road.

-- Where a HGV/LGV driver caused death by careless driving.
+- Where an HGV/LGV driver caused death by careless driving.

 This sample of road accidents should give you some idea of when a claim might be possible.
-If you’re not sure whether you have the grounds to proceed, why not call our team today?
+If you’re not sure whether you have the grounds to proceed, call our team today on 0800 6524 881.

 Each road traffic accident claim will vary in compensation payouts as they are based mainly on the level of suffering caused.
 This can include both physical and psychological suffering.
 As a result, it is not possible to determine how much compensation you could receive for your accident with the lorry until after your case has been reviewed.
 Instead, we’ve listed the main elements that make up a claim below:

 - Your injuries.
-You could receive compensation for any pain, suffering or loss of amenity that resulted from the accident.
+You could receive compensation for any pain, suffering, PTSD, or loss of amenity that resulted from the accident.

 - Financial losses.
 If you pay for medical expenses, care costs or travel costs as a result of your injuries, these could be claimed back.
 You could also include any lost income.